idooo/hotsapi-electron-uploader/README.md

 This is a cross-platform replay uploader for [HotsApi.net](http://hotsapi.net/) ([github](https://github.com/poma/hotsapi))

+Download the latest release for your platform from [here](https://github.com/idooo/hotsapi-electron-uploader/releases)

 ## If this thing doesn't work

 This application has been written in one day so there will be bugs.